Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Theoretical background

 There are various performance evaluation metrics that can be used to evaluate the accuracy of point predictions.
-The most common ones are coefficient of determination ($R^2$), root mean squared error (RMSE), and mean absolute percentage errors (MAPE).
-They are defined as follows:
+The most common ones are root mean squared error (RMSE), mean absolute percentage errors (MAPE) and coefficient of determination ($R^2$), defined as follows: